artsy/artsy.github.io/_posts/2018-03-19-making-a-components-pod.markdown

 $ cd GitDawg/node_modules/react-native/; pod ipc spec React.podspec
 ```

 It will output a bunch of JSON to your terminal.
-This is :+1:.
-Let's move a copy to your desktop.
+This is perfect.
+Let's move that text to a file on your desktop.

 ```sh
 $ pod ipc spec node_modules/react-native/React.podspec > ~/Desktop/React.podspec.json